joanvelja/Confidently_Exiting/README_Matteo.md

 The non-finetuned and finetuned model weights are available at  [google](https://huggingface.co/google-t5) and [jvelja](https://huggingface.co/jvelja) respectively on HuggingFace.

 ## Evaluation
-We perform evaluation experiments on one summarization and one question answering task.
+We perform evaluation experiments on one summarization (SamSum) and one question answering task (SQuAD).

 To reproduce the experiments you can follow the guide below.